Meditect/geofirestore-clustering-js/README.md

 //WithClusters

-// Add 10 GeoDocument to a GeoCollection, which corresponds to 10 geohash with different precisions geocollection.add({
+// Add 10 GeoDocuments to a GeoCollection, which corresponds to 10 geohash with different precisions geocollection.add({
     coordinates: new firebase.firestore.GeoPoint(6.768506, -2.532505),
     id: "DocumentId" },